Vitamin D supplements may help prevent dementia: Study

-TORONTO: Taking vitamin D supplements may help ward off dementia, according to a large-scale study.
+TORONTO: Taking vitamin D supplements may help ward off dementia, according to a study led by an international team of researchers.

 Across the entire sample, 2,696 participants progressed to dementia over ten years; amongst them, 2,017 (75 per cent) had no exposure to vitamin D throughout all visits prior to dementia diagnosis, and 679 (25 per cent) had baseline exposure.